[BN] Blitz newsletter: Bills corner the market on aging running backs

 Bills add depth, competition at cornerback by signing Kevin Johnson: The Bills added CB Kevin Johnson, who was the 15th overall pick out of Wake Forest in 2015.
 Players like that don't hit the open market without some concerns, though.
 Johnson has started only eight games since his rookie season due to knee and foot injuries as well as concussions.
 He played only one game last season after suffering a concussion in Week 1 just days after being cleared from a preseason concussion.
 But if Johnson can stay healthy, he should compete with Levi Wallace for the starting corner job opposite Tre'Davious White.
 And if nothing else, he gives the team much-needed depth at the position, protecting against an injury to White, which would be catastrophic without a potential starter like Johnson around.

 Bills to sign TE Tyler Kroft to three-year deal: The Bills added to another position of need by agreeing to terms with Tyler Kroft.
-Fantasy football players may know Kroft as the guy on the Bengals to pick up with Tyler Eifert gets injured again, but Kroft has been mostly a run-blocking tight end throughout his career.
+Fantasy football players may know Kroft as the guy on the Bengals to pick up when Tyler Eifert gets injured again, but Kroft has been mostly a run-blocking tight end throughout his career.
 Kroft is the second tight end on the roster, joining Jason Croom; the position is still an area of need for the Bills, and one they very well may address though the draft.

 Speaking of Croom: Charles Clay's release is "pushing me even harder," Croom says.